Pablo Reyes Player Props: Red Sox vs. Twins

-Pablo Reyes -- batting .321 with a double, two walks and four RBI in his past 10 games -- will be in action for the Boston Red Sox versus the Minnesota Twins, with Bailey Ober on the hill, on June 20 at 7:40 PM ET.
+The Boston Red Sox and Pablo Reyes, who went 2-for-3 last time out, take on Sonny Gray and the Minnesota Twins at Target Field, Wednesday at 7:40 PM ET.

-He strung together two hits (going 2-for-3) in his most recent appearance against the Twins.
+He had two hits (going 2-for-3) in his most recent game against the Twins.

 Pablo Reyes Game Info & Props vs. the Twins